tessercat/daoistic-book/daodejing/01/english.md

-An idea can be expressed.
+Ideas can be expressed,
-It's not a normal idea.
+but it's not a normal idea.

-A word can be defined.
+Words can be defined,
-It's not a regular word.
+but it's not a normal word.

-Nameless, the author of heaven and earth.
-Named, the mother of everything.
+Nameless, it's the author of heaven and earth, and named, it's the mother of everything.

-Therefore, always objective, observe its subtleties.
-Always subjective, observe how to describe it.
+So be objective to observe its subtleties, and be subjective to discover how to describe it.

 These couplets complement
 but contradict each other.